 American Labor History

-Special Collections actively collects valuable materials from all aspects of US labor history that will benefit labor studies in history, law, political science, business, and other academic disciplines.
-The department plans to collect primary documents, photographs, and recordings that document the role of organized labor in the United States over the past 150 years.
+Special Collections actively collects valuable materials from all aspects of US labor history that will benefit labor studies in history, law, political science, business, and other academic disciplines, including primary documents, photographs, and recordings that document the role of organized labor in the United States over the past 150 years.

 International Brotherhood of Teamsters Records

 The International Brotherhood of Teamsters has contributed $2 million to The George Washington University to create an endowed archivist position at GW and establish an exhibition of its archives for public display to enhance research on 20th century US labor relations.
 The Teamsters records, which date back to the early 1900s, will reside at GW on permanent loan.